Congratulations, you chose this beautiful instrument for creating music and will not regret it! But how to chose from the best flutes for beginners?

 I have seen in my years of teaching and speaking to colleagues that Yamaha is even more solid and can bring you through advanced studies as well.
 Most Yamaha flutes I have seen have excellent intonation and are easy to play in tune.

-So my two top recommendations are to chose from the best flutes for beginners are
+So my three top recommendations from the best flutes for beginners are

 This flute comes with an easy to handle case.
 It also offers foot joint marking to facilitate fitting and is specifically designed for a clean attack, sensitive response, and accurate intonation.